Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Spell-Check/quickstarts/java.md

     }
     ```

-1. `BufferedReader` Vytvořte a přečtěte si odpověď z rozhraní API.
-Vytiskněte ho do konzoly.
+1. Create a `BufferedReader` and read the response from the API.
+Print it to the console.

     ```java
     BufferedReader in = new BufferedReader(